rich-iannone/DiagrammeR/README.md

     )
 ```

-With packages such as [**magrittr**](https://github.com/smbache/magrittr) or [**pipeR**](https://github.com/renkun-ken/pipeR), one can conveniently pipe output from `create_graph` to `graphviz_render`.
+With packages such as [**magrittr**](https://github.com/smbache/magrittr) or [**pipeR**](https://github.com/renkun-ken/pipeR), one can conveniently pipe output from `create_graph` to `render_graph`.
 On the topic of packages, it is important to load the [**V8**](https://github.com/jeroenooms/V8) package as it will enable color scaling functionality (as will be seen in later examples).

-Before we get to using the `create_graph` and `graphviz_render` functions, however, we'll need to create some specialized data frames.
+Before we get to using the `create_graph` and `render_graph` functions, however, we'll need to create some specialized data frames.
 One is for nodes, the other concerns the edges.
 Both types of data frames are parsed by the `create_graph` function and those column names that match attributes for either nodes (in the node data frame) or edges (in the edge data frame) will be used to provide attribute values on a per-node or per-edge basis.
 Columns with names that don't match are disregarded, so, there's no harm in having pre-existing or added columns with useful data for analysis.

 Which columns might a node data frame have?
 Well, it's important to have at least one column named either `node`, `nodes`, or `node_id`.
 That's where unique values for the node ID should reside.
 Here are some notable node attributes: